Florida Halloween display turns heads, stirs debate

 LAKELAND, Fla.
-(WFLA) — Over the last few years, a Halloween display in one Florida neighborhood has been raising eyebrows — it’s composed of about 100 bald, unclothed dolls dangle from a tree in resident Kenneth Cain’s front yard.
+(WFLA) — A Halloween display in a Florida neighborhood has raised eyebrows in recent years: It’s comprised of about 100 bald, unclothed dolls that dangle from a tree in resident Kenneth Cain’s front yard.

 But neighbor Mack Milner, who contacted WFLA News in Tampa, said he’s concerned the display “is promoting this kind of violence and crime.”